rcmehedi15/CentOS-9-Server-Setup-with-VMware-and-mRemoteNG/README.md

-Here’s a well-structured **README.md** file for your GitHub project:

----

 # CentOS 9 Server Setup with VMware and mRemoteNG

-This guide provides step-by-step instructions to set up a CentOS 9 server on VMware Workstation, configure networking, enable SSH, and connect using mRemoteNG.
+This guide provides step-by-step instructions to set up a CentOS 9 server on VMware Workstation, configure networking (including changing the connection name), enable SSH, and connect using mRemoteNG.

 ---